 Here’s a tip from one who knows.
 Avoid the free tours.
 They’re a rip-off.
-Yes, you don’t have to stump any cash – and who carries much money around with them anyway these days? – but you’ll be wasting your time, and your intelligence will be insulted if you make the mistake of going on them.
+Yes, you don’t have to stump any cash but they remind you of your obligation to fess up continually, which is so annoying – and who carries much money around with them anyway these days? – but you’ll be wasting your time, and your intelligence will be insulted if you make the mistake of going on them.

 If you’d like to discover a general broad-brush history of Manchester there’s a “Discover Manchester” tour going on every day at 11am from Central Library, hosted by our colleagues from Manchester Guided Tours.

 The free tours might sound like a good idea, and the guides young and enthusiastic, but they don’t know what they’re talking about!
 They’re not trained, they’re not qualified, they’re not accountable.
 They haven’t conducted proper research.